Breast cancer is the second most common cancer women face second only to lung cancer and it is the most feared cancer or disease for most women.

 If a clinically noted mass is followed by a negative mammogram the workup should then include breast ultrasound and/or a fine needle aspiration cytology and close interval examinations.

 Screening should start with a baseline mammogram at age 35, or younger if there is a strong family history.
-Annual examinations should be performed once a woman reached 40 years of age, and self examination should be encouraged monthly starting at the age of twenty.
-Disease prevention & early screenings is the mainstay of a preventive medical practice despite the somewhat conservative recommendations made by medical specialty societies and the managed care industry.
-Oftentimes the risk-benefit ratio for cancer screening has the dollar as it's bottom line, but if you are the unfortunate patient to have a cancer that was not detected early, then all the statistics in the world will not matter to you.
-My philosophy is to pay a little more in time and money upfront to assure a disease free state.
+Annual examinations should be performed once a woman reached 40 years of age, and self-examination should be encouraged monthly starting at the age of twenty.
+Disease prevention & early screenings is the mainstay of a preventive medical practice despite the somewhat conservative recommendations made by medical speciality societies and the managed care industry.
+Oftentimes the risk-benefit ratio for cancer screening has the dollar as it's the bottom line, but if you are the unfortunate patient to have cancer that was not detected early, then all the statistics in the world will not matter to you.
+My philosophy is to pay a little more in time and money upfront to assure a disease-free state.

 An important thing for women to remember is a positive family history alone increased lifetime risk of cancer to about 25%, that is double the incidence of no such history.
-Recently the interest has focused on cancers associated with germ line (inherited) genetic mutations.
+Recently the interest has focused on cancers associated with germline (inherited) genetic mutations.
 While approximately 5 ?
-10% of all breast cancer sufferers have a mutation in BRCA1 gene (located on chromosome 17) and BRCA2 gene (located on chromosome 13), this type of screening should only be done when a first degree relative with know cancer and a positive mutation is detected or whether a women falls into a certain ethnic group.
+10% of all breast cancer sufferers have a mutation in BRCA1 gene (located on chromosome 17) and BRCA2 gene (located on chromosome 13), this type of screening should only be done when a first degree relative with know cancer and a positive mutation is detected or whether a woman falls into a certain ethnic group.
 Women who have inherited a BRCA1 or BRCA2 mutation have a relatively high lifetime risk of breast cancer (about 50-85%).
-Risk for cancer in the opposite breast of a woman with a BRCA1 mutation is about 25%.
-In such cases genetic screening may be advocated.
-Once a tumor is detected important prognostic determiners as stage of the disease, histology and nuclear grade, estrogen and progesterone receptor status and HER2/neu gene amplification tests are advisable.
+The risk for cancer in the opposite breast of a woman with a BRCA1 mutation is about 25%.
+In such cases, genetic screening may be advocated.
+Once a tumour is detected important prognostic determiners as the stage of the disease, histology and nuclear grade, estrogen and progesterone receptor status and HER2/neu gene amplification tests are advisable.

 For more information on Breast Cancer the following websites are helpful: